 7. What are the expectations for STEM CONNECT Scholars?

-Answer: Students must continue to meet the Federal S-STEM requirements such as citizenship and being a full time student pursuing a STEM degree.
+Answer: Students must continue to meet the Federal S-STEM requirements such as citizenship and being a full time or half time student pursuing a STEM degree.
 In addition, the STEM CONNECT program is a program for undergraduates.
 While UNL students must be majoring in computer science, computer engineering, mathematics or software engineering at the time they are awarded a STEM CONNECT Scholarship, they may continue in the program if they meet the program requirements listed below but switch to a different STEM major.

 - Need – Each year you will need to complete and file a new FAFSA form which will be used to determine your financial need.
 Occasionally, a student who receives a need based scholarship one year may find that their need as determined by the FAFSA drops to $0 in a subsequent year.
 If this happens, we will no longer be able to offer the scholar a STEM CONNECT Scholarship.
 However, STEM CONNECT Scholars who feel they are benefiting from the other aspects of the program (e.g. mentoring) will be invited to continue as a STEM CONNECT Scholar but without a scholarship.